3 Tips for Partnering and Implementing a Digital Healthcare Pilot Project. 8 minutes to read

 For Tihana Petricevic and the Silver Monitor team, the challenges for testing their wearable device were timeline oriented.

 Silver Monitor is a software platform and wearable device for healthcare and safety monitoring of senior people who predominantly live home alone, dislocated from their families.
 The device measures body vitals like blood pressure, heart rate, activity and location, and also has an integrated alarm system in case of an emergency.
-On the other end is a software dashboard with a chart from the patient intended for family members and healthcare professionals.
+On the other end is a software dashboard dashboard with a chart from the patient intended for family members and healthcare professionals.

 With a background in healthcare marketing, Petricevic and her business partner already had several leads, business partners and friends that could refer them to potential institutions.